stivio00/pg_gotop/README.md

 $ pg_gotop -v
 ```

-Running pg_gotop will prompt the password if needed to connect to database.
+Running pg_gotop will prompt for a password if needed to be able to connect to the database.

 The default values:
 * **User**: postgres